Institutional Research and Effectiveness

-The Office of Institutional Research serves Covenant College in four major areas:
+The Office of Institutional Research and Effectiveness serves Covenant College in four major areas:

 - Support of Covenant College's Mission